 What a deeply meaningful way to demonstrate the incredible Power of We!

+The primary way ARE engages in GA is at our booth in the exhibit hall, where we are available for conversation and support, provide print and online resources and work alongside DRUUMM, who holds the booth next door.
 This year, collaborating with numerous other organizations and people, we introduced an #ElephantInTheRoom scavenger hunt, where people solved clues to find elephants representing the characteristics of white supremacy culture located all over the convention center.
 We also provided White Supremacy and Countering Oppression Bingo cards for attendees to use throughout GA.
+The new activities were a huge hit, especially with families, and our booth was busier than ever.
+We’re already dreaming about what we’ll bring to Providence next year!

 ARE Leadership Collective members helped facilitate two workshops this year:

-Consensus Decision-Making to Counter Oppression (watch video) and Body Practices for Unlearning White Supremacy
+Consensus Decision-Making to Counter Oppression (watch video) and Body Practices for Unlearning White Supremacy.

 We also collaborated with Shelly Tochluk, who spent lots of time at the ARE booth, graciously volunteered as an elephant handler, and also presented the workshop Expanding the “We” in Racial Justice: White People’s Work.
 All the sessions were well attended and some of the facilitators are working on providing more online content over the next year.